PeppeL-G/course-material/src/courses/introduction-to-script-programming/written-examination.md

 You can look at [the exam from 2019-02-13](static-files/exam-2019-02-13.pdf) to get some idea about what the questions on your exam will be.

 ::: warning Note!
 The exam from 2019-02-13 was a Ping Pong exam, your exam will be an Inspera exam.
-You will get similar type of questions, but it will probably look a bit different.
+You will get similar type of questions, but it will look a bit different.
 :::